 Problem Statement:

-Struggling with a similar assignment to Crjs370.
+Need a custom essay writer?
+Superior paper help with writing a similar assignment: Crjs370.
 In this assignment, you will identify, describe?

 Get Expert Help →The post-9/11 response of the U.S. government has led to the establishment of a culture of secrecy, where the government prioritizes security over privacy, resulting in a lack of transparency and accountability, and potential violations of civil liberties.
 This has led to a dilemma between the need for security and the protection of privacy, which has significant implications for the democratic values of the U.S.